-The accompanying consolidated financial statements include the accounts of Atlanta Historical Society, Inc. (the "Society") and its wholly owned subsidiary, MMH/AHS, LLC (the "Subsidiary").
-The accounts of the Subsidiary include all the activities of MMH/AHS, LLC from August 1, 2004, the date of its contribution to the Society.
+The accompanying consolidated financial statements include the accounts of the Society and its wholly owned Subsidiary.
+The accounts of the Subsidiary include all the activities from August 1, 2004, the date of its contribution to the Society.
 All significant interorganization accounts and transactions have been eliminated in consolidation.
 The Society and the Subsidiary are together referred to herein as the Organization.